-Hours Thursday – Sunday 11 am – 4 pm
+Hours CLOSED Thursday – Sunday 11 am – 4 pm

-Admission Thursday is free day.
-There is no Admission fee on Thursdays.
+Admission Thursday is free day - no Admission fee on Thursdays.

 Tours Guided tours are available to all visitors.
 Group tours are available at reduced rates.
 Please contact the museum to make arrangements for larger groups.